google-deepmind/neural_networks_chomsky_hierarchy/README.md

   <img src="https://raw.githubusercontent.com/deepmind/neural_networks_chomsky_hierarchy/master/chomsky.svg" alt="Overview figure"/>
 </p>

-This repository provides an implementation of the paper [Neural Networks and the Chomsky Hierarchy](https://arxiv.org/abs/2207.02098).
+This repository provides an implementation of our ICLR 2023 paper [Neural Networks and the Chomsky Hierarchy](https://arxiv.org/abs/2207.02098).

 > Reliable generalization lies at the heart of safe ML and AI.
 However, understanding when and how neural networks generalize remains one of the most important unsolved problems in the field.